unkyulee/micro-journal/micro-journal-rev-2-revamp/readme.md

 Even though I had plenty of excuses to avoid any foldable design requests and was focusing on my next iterations, one day I received a private message asking for a foldable design.
 I gently declined, saying I would consider it in the future.

-Then she added, "I have two boys."
+Then she added, "I have twins."

-I have one son, who is 4 years old and has a knack for breaking things.
-He sometimes visits my office between the babysitter and dinner, staying for just 10 minutes.
+I have one son and a daughter, who is 4 years old and 7, has a knack for breaking things.
+They sometimes visits my office between the babysitter and dinner, staying for just 10 minutes.
 The next day, I often find things missing, doors locked in odd ways, and objects not where they should be.

-Well... double that.
-I am in.
+I couldn't turn away from that request.

 She needed protection for her device, and Revision 6 had a solid foundation.
 However, the open design without a cover wasn't practical.
 It would break immediately when exposed to the boys.
 It needed a cover, ideally foldable.
 While I might not be able to create a design as rugged as I'd like, I understand the need for a foldable design to provide at least a first layer of protection.